This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

-1. Preheat your oven to 150°C (300°F).
-Select an oven-safe dish just wide enough to hold the asparagus in a single snug layer — tight fit is essential for true confit, keeping the spears submerged.
+Preheat your oven to 150°C (300°F).
+Pick an oven-safe dish just wide enough to hold the asparagus in a single snug layer.
+A tight fit keeps the spears submerged in oil, which is the whole point.

-2. Arrange the asparagus in the dish.
-Scatter the sliced garlic and toasted cumin seeds over the top.
-Pour the 180 ml argan oil over everything — the spears should be at least two-thirds submerged.
-If your dish is too large, add a splash more argan oil rather than compromising.
+Arrange the asparagus in the dish.
+Scatter the sliced garlic and toasted cumin seeds over the top, then pour in the 180 ml argan oil.
+The spears should be at least two-thirds submerged.
+If your dish is too large, add more oil rather than compromising.
 Season generously with flaky salt.

-3. Cover the dish tightly with foil and transfer to the oven.
-Confit for 40–45 minutes until the asparagus is completely tender but not collapsing — a skewer should meet zero resistance.
-The oil will be gently bubbling around the edges; this is correct.
+Cover the dish tightly with foil and transfer to the oven.
+Confit for 40 to 45 minutes until the asparagus is completely tender but not collapsing.
+A skewer should meet zero resistance.
+The oil will be gently bubbling around the edges; that's correct.

-4. While the asparagus confits, make the harissa-lemon dressing: whisk together the rose harissa, minced preserved lemon rind, ras el hanout, smoked paprika, orange blossom water, and date syrup in a small bowl.
-Taste — it should be fiery, sour, faintly floral, and slightly sweet.
-Adjust with more lemon rind for funk or more date syrup for balance.
+While the asparagus confits, make the harissa-lemon dressing: whisk together the rose harissa, minced preserved lemon rind, ras el hanout, smoked paprika, orange blossom water, and date syrup in a small bowl.
+Taste it.
+It should be fiery, sour, faintly floral, and slightly sweet.
+Add more lemon rind for funk or more date syrup to pull it back.

-5. Remove the asparagus from the oven and let it rest in its oil bath for 10 minutes.
-Carefully lift the spears out using tongs and arrange them on a serving platter.
-Reserve 2 tablespoons of the infused argan oil from the dish — it is liquid gold.
+Remove the asparagus from the oven and let it rest in its oil bath for 10 minutes.
+Lift the spears out with tongs and arrange them on a serving platter.
+Reserve 2 tablespoons of the infused argan oil from the dish; it's worth more than the rest of the bottle.

-6. Drizzle the harissa-lemon dressing liberally over the warm asparagus.
-Follow with the reserved 2 tablespoons of garlicky confit argan oil and the finishing tablespoon of fresh argan oil.
+Drizzle the harissa-lemon dressing liberally over the warm asparagus.
+Follow with the reserved 2 tablespoons of garlicky confit oil and the finishing tablespoon of fresh argan oil.

-7. Scatter the torn parsley and mint over the top, then the chopped almonds.
+Scatter torn parsley and mint over the top, then the chopped almonds.
 Finish with a pinch of dried rose petals and a final flurry of flaky salt.
-Serve immediately while still warm, or at room temperature within 30 minutes.
+Serve warm, or at room temperature within 30 minutes.

 Variations